Posted on Nov.6th, 2018, | By Candy, WayKen Marketing Manager

 Great Precision and Surface Finish

-Custom aluminum fabrication is based on CNC machining.
+Custom aluminum fabrication is based on CNC machining, we call CNC aluminum.
 Unlike other processes, it does not involve melting and consecutive solidification with the inevitable distortion, characteristic of all thermal processes.
 CNC machining is the process that yields the best surface finish and tolerances.
 You can even get a mirror-like surface if you add some polishing operations.
 The maximum achievable tolerance in aluminum machining is IT8-7 and the surface finish is RA 1,25 mcm.

 Easy Casting and Forming Possibilities